DRYING SYSTEMS ANALYSIS

 • flatten and stiffen textile fibers

-• corrupt colours and shift print
+• corrupt colors and shift print

 • clear reflections and press marks

 • cheap short-term solution

 The Drying Process is the final finishing step in DTG Printing and the quality of the final product relies on its performance.

 Even the most beautiful print, if it hasn’t been cured in the right way, it is worth nothing.